-- (a) Documents filed as part of this report. - The following consolidated financial statements of Avalo Therapeutics, Inc. and Report of Ernst & Young LLP, Independent Registered Public Accounting Firm, are included in this report:
+- (a) Documents filed as part of this report. - 1.
+The following consolidated financial statements of Avalo Therapeutics, Inc. and Report of Ernst & Young LLP, Independent Registered Public Accounting Firm, are included in this report:

-Report of Independent Registered Public Accounting Firm (PCAOB ID: 42) F-2 Consolidated Balance Sheets as of December 31, 2022 and 2021 F-4 Consolidated Statements of Operations and Comprehensive Loss for the years ended December 31, 2022 and 2021 F-5 Consolidated Statements of Changes in Stockholders' (Deficit) Equity for the years ended December 31, 2022 and 2021 F-8 Consolidated Statements of Cash Flows for the years ended December 31, 2022 and 2021 F-6 Notes to Consolidated Financial Statements F-9
+Report of Independent Registered Public Accounting Firm (PCAOB ID: 42) F-2 Consolidated Balance Sheets as of December 31, 2022 and 2021 F-4 Consolidated Statements of Operations and Comprehensive Loss for the years ended December 3 and 2021 1, 2022 F-5 Consolidated Statements of Changes in Stockholders' (Deficit) Equity for the years ended Decembrane 2022 and 2021 ber 31, F-8 Consolidated Statements of Cash Flows for the years ended December 31, 2022 and 2021 F-6 Notes to Consolidated Financial Statements F-9

-- List of financial statement schedules.
+- 2. List of financial statement schedules.
 All schedules are omitted because they are not applicable or the required information is shown in the financial statements described above. - 3.
-List of Exhibits required by Item 601 of Regulation S-K. See part (b) below. - (b) Exhibits.
+List of Exhibits required by Item 601 of Regulation S-K. See part (b) below.

+(b) Exhibits.